 For a lower carb meal you can serve this Mongolian chicken just with the broccoli and leave out the rice, it’s so good I can promise you won’t miss it.

-But if a scoop of rice is doable for you, and the other members of your tribe.
-I do suggest serving this chicken recipe with some sort or rice or noodles.
+But if a scoop of rice is doable for you, and the other members of your family, I do suggest serving this chicken recipe with some sort or rice or ramen noodles.

 All that crazy delicious garlic and ginger sauce should not be left behind, not a drop of it.

-How I like to serve this for my boys is to put a scoop of rice down in the center of a plate or a bowl then spoon the chicken and sauce all over the top.
+How I like to serve this for my boys is to put some rice down in the center of a bowl then spoon the chicken and sauce all over the top.

 Broccoli gets it’s own spot on the plate, you can mix it in with the sauce or not – I’ll leave that up to you.

-Yet another super easy, crazy tasty and chicken breast recipe we can add to the dinner rotation!
+Yet another super easy, crazy tasty and chicken breast recipe we can add to our busy dinner rotation!

-An easy, slow cooker Mongolian Chicken recipe that cooks in just 4 hours!
-Serve this chicken with steamed broccoli and rice or noodles!
+This easy, crock pot chicken recipe cooks in just 4 hours!
+Serve this Mongolian Chicken with steamed broccoli and rice or noodles!

 2 lbs. chicken breast, sliced into 1/4 inch strips